fedidat/AdventOfCode2021/README.md

 ## Day 19

 Once again gave up, the space of solutions ended up too large and I didn't get the correct intuition for comparing dimension shifts.

+## Day 20

+I saw the method[0] twist coming a mile away but still had a lot of trouble with edge cases.
+It's not pretty but it works pretty well!